 ACCIONA seeks to maximize the sustainable impact of its projects.
-In line with this vision, the company has designed its Enhanced Impact Solutions: business solutions that include additional projects implemented by ACCIONA during the execution of the main project to generate an additional positive social and environmental impact.
+In line with this vision, the company has designed its Enhanced Impact Solutions: business solutions that include additional projects implemented by impact.
 This solution improves the living conditions of the population and/or the environment, considering not only the direct impact of the infrastructure itself but, above all, the additional indirect impact on the environment closest to the infrastructure or service provided.